ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 1.md

 ### IT Landscape in a Typical Enterprise Environment

+This are all business components that an enterprise needs to maintain and care for.
+It is a lot of work and money.
+In some cases (if the fitment analysis approves) its better to off load some of this to the cloud provider.

+As the instructor mentioned, its better to focus on building the jet plane engine instead of worrying about hardware and software limitations.

 *Portals* -> Networking
 - Intranet -> private network restricted to a specific organization, used for internal communication and sharing of information